cwbicknese/COP-3003-FinalProject/README.md

 Press "I" to surround the player in ice.
 This costs 20 MP.
 This is a close-range spell that deals damage equal to half of the player's attack stat, and ignores the enemy's defense.
 This is useful against the larger enemies with high defense.

+Casting a spell will toggle the able variable in GeneralFunctions to false for a short duration.
+This is to create a bit of endlag to the player's actions.

 Enemies:

 There are 2 types of enemies for the player to attack.
 They can be identified as red boxes.